laminlabs/lamindb/docs/manage-changes.md

 ### Archive & trash

 If you delete an object, it gets moved into the `trash`.
-There, it's hidden from queries & search and scheduled for deletion.
+There, it's hidden from queries and searches and scheduled for deletion.

 ```python
 artifact.delete()